qTox/qTox/README.md

 <a href="https://jenkins.libtoxcore.so/job/tux3-toxgui-win32/lastSuccessfulBuild/artifact/toxgui-win32.zip">Windows download</a><br/>
 <a href="http://speedy.sh/XXtHa/toxgui">Linux download (1st July 2014 01:30 GMT)</a><br/>
-Note that the Linux download has not been tested and may not be up to date.
+Note that the Linux download has not been tested and may not be up to date.<br/>
 <a href="https://mega.co.nz/#!xkpQFABa!zK1XNpN9mkaSuaKS2X-ml0bXU5zNtBVtLGShrBo2ka4">Mac download (11th July 2014 17:45 GMT)</a><br/>
 Note that the Mac download has not been tested and may not be up to date.